The Golden Ratio

 © Amalia Madalina Pop, Fair Use

-The golden ratio has featured in design and design elements for millennia.
+The golden ratio has been featuring in design and design elements for millennia.
 The Great Pyramids of Giza are among the earliest structures with proportions that reflect the golden ratio.
-Certainly, the ancient Greeks recognized its aesthetic appeal.
-They called it the "divine proportion," and applied it in classical structures such as the Parthenon.
-As a principle, the ratio was familiar to philosophers and mathematicians such as Pythagoras and Euclid.
+Certainly, the ancient Greeks recognized its aesthetic appeal and showed their appreciation of it.
+They called it the "divine proportion"—and applied it in classical structures such as the Parthenon.
+As a principle, the ratio was familiar to philosophers and mathematicians—Pythagoras and Euclid, for example.
 Around 300 BCE, Euclid mentioned this principle in his Elements

 Illustration showing the proportions of an ancient pyramid.